Eight-Winged-Angel/hackathon/README.md

 Lightweight social deduction for the browser: several civilians and one detective try to survive while one or two werewolves eliminate the town.
 The experience is split between a FastAPI backend and a Vite + React frontend, with support for audio uploads, automatic transcripts, and optional AI-controlled players.

+# Project Overview

+In our project, we worked with the RAVDESS emotional speech dataset, which includes 15 different emotions and multiple speakers.
+We used this dataset to voice-clone different characters with diverse emotional expressions.

+To fully demonstrate the strengths of the Higgs Audio V2 generation model — especially in multi-speaker and emotional dialogue — we designed an AI-driven Werewolf/Mafia game.

+# Pipeline & System Design

+Here’s how the pipeline works:
+    •    We use Qwen-Thinking to generate the in-game dialogue, including both the content and emotional instructions for each speaker.
+This emotion-rich text is then passed to Higgs V2 for high-quality audio generation.
+    •    We apply Qwen Omni, Qwen-Thinking, and the Higgs Understanding model for ASR (Automatic Speech Recognition) and AER (Audio Emotion Recognition), enabling characters to “listen” and react to what others say.
+    •    The game logic — such as how the werewolves decide their target, and how the detective selects someone to investigate — is also powered by Qwen models, making the entire game adaptive, interactive, and dynamic.

 ## Project Structure

 - `backend/` – FastAPI service that manages lobbies, roles, turns, audio storage, and AI helpers.